maboschetti/kbest-KP/Code-to-Test-BPP-Exact/Readme.txt

 By building the code one should obtain an executable.
 It can be executed in folder "Instance" where an input file is available.

-In this folder we also include the DLL for Cplex and Gurobi.
+In this folder we do not include the DLL for Cplex and Gurobi.
+In our computational experiment we use "cplex2211.dll" and "gurobi50.dll".

 ++++++++++++  Instance  ++++++++++++